koriolismsu/koriolismsu.github.io/index.md

 My Research interests include diffraction theory, complex Analysis in 1 and 2 dimensions, and computational acoustics.

-![Giving a talk in Saint-Petersburg Steklov's institute](/assets/Talk_at_Steklov.jpg) Giving a talk in Saint-Petersburg Steklov's institute
+![Giving a talk in Saint-Petersburg Steklov's institute](/assets/Talk_at_Steklov.jpg) Giving a talk at St. Petersburg Department of Steklov Mathematical Institute